 - A date and an authorized signature of the person(s) submitting the complaint.

-Please note, the Vice President, Supply Chain may decide not to review a complaint which does not comply with the submission format or fall within the scope of the
+Please note, the Chief Supply Chain Officer may decide not to review a complaint which does not comply with the submission format or fall within the scope of the

 Vendor Complaint Policy.